Employee: Clocking In and Out through the WAE App

 • Updated

-Employees use the WAE app to punch in and out at the start and end of each scheduled shift.
+Employees are required to use the WAE app to clock in and out at the start and end of each scheduled shift.

-• Punch In: Available up to 15 minutes before your shift starts.
+• Clock In: Available up to 5 minutes before your shift starts.

-• Punch Out: Available up to 15 minutes after your shift ends.
+• Clock Out: Available up to 15 minutes after your shift ends.

 Breaks